MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Create-a-Server-Recovery-DVD-for-Multi-Language-Support.md

 ##  <a name="BKMK_MLHeadedRecovery"></a> Create a server setup and server recovery DVD for multiple language support on locally administered servers

 > [!NOTE]
->  You must first create a multilingual Windows image as described in the [Walkthrough: Multilingual Windows Image Creation](http://technet.microsoft.com/library/jj126995) before you add the [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] langauage pack into install.wim.
+>  You must first create a multilingual Windows image as described in the [Walkthrough: Multilingual Windows Image Creation](http://technet.microsoft.com/library/jj126995) before you add the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials langauage pack into install.wim.

  There are two phases of setup: the Windows Preinstallation Environment (Windows PE) and the initial configuration.
 By default, the language selection page in initial configuration will not be displayed.